dimitri-nicolo/calico/security/rbac-tiered-policies.md

 #### User has full control over NetworkPolicy resources in a specific tier

-In this example, the `ClusterRole` is used to provide full access control of Calico NetworkPolicy resource types in the **net-sec** tier.
+In this example, two `ClusterRole` objects are used to provide full access control of Calico NetworkPolicy resource types in the **net-sec** tier:
--  If this is bound to a user using a `ClusterRoleBinding`, then the user has full access of these policies across all namespaces.
+-  The `tiers` resource is bound to a user using a `ClusterRoleBinding`, because it is a global resource.
+   This results in the user having the ability to read the contents of the tier across all namespaces.
--  If this is bound to a user using a `RoleBinding`, then the user has full access of these policies within a specific namespace.
-(This is useful because you only need this one `ClusterRole` to be defined, but it can be "reused" for users in different namespaces using a `RoleBinding`).
+-  The `networkpolicies` resources are bound to a user using a `RoleBinding`, because they are a namespaced resource.
+   You only need this one `ClusterRole` to be defined, but it can be "reused" for users in different namespaces using additional `RoleBinding` objects).

 > **Note**: The Kubernetes NetworkPolicy resources are bound to the default tier, and so this `ClusterRole`
 > does not contain any Kubernetes resource types.